 History is fascinating.
+It is the story of mankind and includes its great achievements and its spectacular failures!
 Studying it will feed your curiosity about the world and help you to understand today's cultures and world events through what you have learnt about the past.
-Studying the subject will also equip you with cultural capital and knowledge for success, developing valuable life skills, such as analysis, evaluation and discussion, regardless of the path you follow.
+Studying the subject will also equip you with valuable life skills such as analysis, evaluation and discussion, regardless of the path you follow.
+History is a great story.